How to Install PHP 8.2 on Debian 13, 12 and 11

 Conclusion

-PHP 8.2 is handling requests on Debian through Apache or Nginx, with extensions loaded and CLI version switching ready for multi-branch hosts.
-Add Composer on Debian next for dependency management, or go straight to a full stack with WordPress with Nginx on Debian or WordPress with Apache on Debian.
+PHP 8.2 can now run on Debian through Apache or Nginx, with version-specific extensions, PHP-FPM socket checks, update handling, and branch-safe removal available when the host changes later.
+Add Composer on Debian for dependency management, or build a full stack with WordPress with Nginx on Debian or WordPress with Apache on Debian.

 Found this guide useful?